-In this paper we focused on empirical security evaluation of pattern classifiers that have to be deployed in adversarial environments, and proposed how to revise the classical performanceevaluation design step.
+In this paper we focused on empirical security evaluation of pattern classifiers that have to be deployed in adversarial environments, and proposed how to revise the classical performance evaluation design step.
 In this paper the main contribution is a framework for empirical security evaluation that formalizes and generalizes ideas from previous work, and can be applied to different classifiers, learning algorithms and classification tasks.
-It is grounded on a formal model of the adversary, and on a model of data distribution that can represent all the attacks considered in previous work; provides a systematic method for the generation of training and testing sets that enables security evaluation and can accommodate application specific techniques for attack simulation.